DoubleF3lix/Allay/README.md

 ```
 In this case, `[modified text](@pattern_name)` is equivalent to `[modified text](color=#000000, bold, hover_text=<Basically /clone>)`.

-However, merging patterns wither other modifiers is valid:
+However, merging patterns with other modifiers is valid:
 ```
 @pattern1 = (bold, italic)
 @pattern2 = (underlined, bold=false)